eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 This page gives an overview of the concepts you need to understand in order to develop plugins.

+## Base Package

+`cmem-plugin-base` is a Python library that provides a set of base classes for developing plugins for the eccenca Corporate Memory (CMEM) platform.
+These base classes provide a consistent interface for defining new plugins, handling configuration, and communicating with the DataIntegration of CMEM.

 ## Plugin Types

 The following plugin types are defined.